 Giants like Google, Amazon, or eBay know a thing or two about faceted search.
 Visitors expect your site to look and work similarly.
 For example, this means placing your search on the left side of the page.
 If putting it on the left is not feasible, the next best spot is at the top of the page, leaving less space for product visibility.

 3. Add a Clear Filter link to every category

-It might seem like a small detail, but if you add a Clear Filter field, you will be allowing users to quickly start their search over without manually clearing each box individually.
+It might seem like a small detail, but if you add a Clear Filter field, you will allow users to start their search without manually clearing each box individually quickly.